Splitting Line Patterns in Free Groups

 \subsection{Non-rigid Multiwords and Virtual Geometricity}

-In this section we prove the \vgthm, that virtually geometric multiwords are those that are made up of geometric pieces.

-We first prove the theorem in the special case that the decomposition space has no uncrossed cut pairs, see \fullref{theorem:vgeq}.
-This is the case where there are no ``missing curves'', or equivalently, where they have been added to the multiword.
+In this section we prove the \vgthm (\fullref{theorem:planarequalsvg}).
+We first (\fullref{theorem:vgeq}) prove the theorem in the special case that the decomposition space has no uncrossed cut pairs.
+Given \fullref{theorem:vgeq}, the proof of \fullref{theorem:planarequalsvg} amounts to showing that if the decomposition space is planar then uncrossed cut pairs can be pinched to cut points without making the space non-planar.

-\fullref{theorem:vgeq} contains the interesting features of the proof and avoids some technical complications.
-Given \fullref{theorem:vgeq}, the proof of \fullref{theorem:planarequalsvg} amounts to showing that adding in the ``missing curves'' does not change planarity of the decomposition space.